kitspace/kicad_footprints/README.md

 This downloads all the libraries in parallel but it can still take a while.

-If you are stuck on KiCad version 4 or version 5 can use the `kicad-4` or `kicad-5` branch.
+If you are stuck on KiCad version 4 or version 5 can use the `kicad-4` or the `kicad-5` branch.
 These branches are not being updated though.

-    git checkout master && ./init

 ### Updating